mjoppich/igem_munich_2018/docs/methods.rst

-.. _ContamTool.py:

 ContamTool.py
 ====

-As mentioned above the functionality of *sequ-into* depends on this python script that assesses the input read file, coordinates the alignment, interprets the alignment results and allows for read extraction according to the gained knowledge.
+As mentioned above the functionality of *sequ-into* depends on this python script that assesses the input read files, coordinates the alignment, interprets the alignment results and allows for read extraction according to the gained knowledge.

 **Read File Handling**